kbembedded/flipper-gb-printer/README.md

 ## What Works

-Print a single photo from Game Boy Camera, binary file save to SD card.
+Print photos from camera to flipper, saves are sequentially numbered and in a format meant for importing to [https://herrzatacke.github.io/gb-printer-web/#/import](https://herrzatacke.github.io/gb-printer-web/#/import).